Versal/micro-extensions/README.md

 ### Router

-A flexible router for declaratively wiring together rich handlers, effects, middleware and configs into applications.
+A flexible router for declaratively composing rich handlers, effects, middleware and configs into applications.

 * Routers can be combined to create larger applications
 * Helpers make it easy to inject effects and apply middleware to all or a subset of routes